Laboratory Studies

 The anion gap will most likely be normal, but in acute toluene intoxication, an elevated anion gap can be present.
 The presence of an anion gap, especially if associated with a profound acidosis in a patient appearing intoxicated, however, should prompt an evaluation for other etiologies (eg, methanol, ethylene glycol, salicylates).

-Acute renal failure following massive hydrocarbon ingestion can occur but is rare.
+Acute kidney injury following massive hydrocarbon ingestion can occur but is rare.

 A serum creatine kinase (CK) level should be obtained, as acute rhabdomyolysis has been reported in association with isolated hydrocarbon intoxication.

-Specific diagnostic testing for hydrocarbon poisonings is available, but it is unlikely to be clinically helpful, as these tests are not routinely available.
+Specific diagnostic testing for hydrocarbon poisoning exists but is unlikely to be clinically helpful, as these tests are not routinely available.

 Imaging Studies